a5creel/atus_travel_cost/README.md

 ## Step Two

+- write a demographic file "clean_data/my_demographics.csv" that can be merged back in later
-03.___.R indicates what activities are mine of interest
+- use "my_codes.csv" to indicate which activities are mine of interest

-NEXT STEP: collect travel time, indicate no trips. think about what no trips really are.
+- if someone does outdoor recreation on a day, they do 1.2 activities
+- if someone does indoor leisure on a day, they do 5.1 activites

+Next steps:

+- will need to divide travel time by the number of activites you do that day and sort accordingly
+- get data a no trips set up
+- look at notebook.